siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 ### Snapper rollback

-If the system is damaged due to an action initiated by us that went completely out of control, or due to a faulty upgrade, Snapper allows you to use the *"rollback "* to rturn the system to one or more states that existed before the problems occurred.
+If the system is damaged due to an action initiated by us that went completely out of control, or due to a faulty upgrade, Snapper allows you to use the *"rollback "* to return the system to one or more states that existed before the problems occurred.

 **Prerequisites**
 A *"rollback "* is only supported with Btrfs for the root file system.
 The root file system must be on a single device, in a single partition, and on a single subvolume.
 Directories that are excluded from `/` snapshots, for example `/tmp`, can be on separate partitions.